Albert-Souza/BarCodes/README.md

 ## Usage

 Click the `Generate Bar Code` button to generate a code.
-Click `Save` to save the code to the BarCodes directory.
+Click `Save` to save the code to the Bars directory.
 Click the `Read Bar Code` button to open a saved code on your computer.